Skip to main content

 Will this affect my reporting (e.g. outstanding issues, policy name, severity levels)?

-However, the severity levels of the outstanding issues may change according to the configuration of the new Well-Architected Framework policies.
+However, the severity levels of the outstanding issues and the Clayton Score may change according to the configuration of the new Well-Architected Framework policies.

 Does adopting these policies cover all Well-Architected Framework anti-patterns?